Aguilar leads Marlins to wild comeback victory over Phillies - WHIZ News

 TRAINER’S ROOM

-Marlins: RHP Pablo Lopez (right wrist contusion) experienced some discomfort during a bullpen session and might be pushed back from his scheduled start on Thursday, manager Don Mattingly said.
-Lopez was hit by a comebacker in Saturday’s 7-4 win over Houston.
+Marlins: RHP Pablo Lopez (right wrist contusion) experienced some discomfort during a bullpen session and will not make his scheduled start on Thursday, Mattingly said.
+Lopez was hit by a comebacker in Saturday’s 7-4 win over Houston. … Garcia had missed the last two games with left hand inflammation.

-Phillies: LHP JoJo Romero, who had Tommy John surgery last May, struck out the side in his only inning of work for the FCL Phillies in his first rehab assignment.
+Phillies: Eflin will be reevaluated on Wednesday, Thomson said. … LHP JoJo Romero, who had Tommy John surgery last May, struck out the side in his only inning of work for the FCL Phillies in his first rehab assignment.

 UP NEXT

-Phillies RHP Kyle Gibson (4-2, 4.41 ERA) is scheduled to oppose Lopez (4-2, 2.30) on Thursday to conclude the three-game series, though Lopez’s start is in question.
+RHP Kyle Gibson (4-2, 4.41 ERA) will take the mound for the Phillies on Wednesday to conclude the three-game series.
+The Marlins haven’t announced their starter.

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports